Arundhati-Stack-Dev/PlacesGogram/docs/APIs.md

    * {Domain_name}/api/admin/likes/:id

-    To  give like on a particular posts
+    To like on a particular posts

    * {Domain_name}/api/admin/comments/:id

-    To give comments on a particular post
+    To comments on a particular post

    * {Domain_name}/api/admin/edit-post